…you may like these. Explore our list of similar events, both national and international, to get your cultural fix all year round!

 Black History Month has been celebrated across the UK every October for over 30 years, each year growing from strength to strength.
 Black History Month highlights the achievements of the black community in Britain and uncovers their hidden history.

 UK Disability History Month is an annual event celebrating the achievements of disabled people and providing a platform that focuses on the history of disabled people's struggle for equality and human rights.
-Now in its third year, events take place throughout England, Scotland and Wales.
+Now in its fourth year, events take place throughout England, Scotland and Wales.